text-gt/TextGT/README.md

 Additionally, we propose a new algorithm to implement graph convolutional modules which densely pass messages constructed with edge features, and one of such modules called **TextGINConv** is specifically employed as the graph-view operator in our TextGT.
 (We also implement TextGCNConv and TextGATConv, for simplicity we call the framework **TextGraphConv**)

 TextGT is built using [PyTorch](https://pytorch.org/) as well as [transformers](https://huggingface.co/docs/transformers/index), and TextGraphConv is based on sparse message passing graph convolutional modules from [PyG](https://www.pyg.org/).
 Specifically *Pytorch v1.12.1* and *transformers v4.26.1* are required, and package requirements are concluded in `requirements.txt`.
-Hardwares used are 2 NVIDIA GeForce RTX 3090 GPUs.
+Hardware used is 2 NVIDIA GeForce RTX 3090 GPUs.

 ```bash